OLED1/oleds-helm-charts/README.md

 # Welcome to **Oled's helm charts**
-This repository is a collection of some custom helm charts adapted and packaged by Oled.
+This repository is a collection of some custom helm charts adapted and packaged by Oled1.

 > **This Helm chart repository is a custom helm chart packaged by OLED1**.
 > There is no official support from any app developer itself except "Chia(R) Manager" (because I am the developer).